biodash/biodash.github.io/content/codeclub/S02E06_ggplot2/index.md

 We get a neat legend on the right hand side for free.
 It's much clearer now that, within each species, there does seem to be a positive correlation between length and depth.
 It's just that the absolute values for each species fall in different regions of "bill space".

-> *Notice*: We are piping *the entire raw dataset* into the plot here, while only graphing part of it.
-The elegance of the pipe syntax is that we can first pass the dataset through a series of `dplyr` operations - filtering and mutating etc. - and then pipe that modified dataset direc tly into our plotting commands.
+> *Notice:* We are piping *the entire raw dataset* into the plot here, while only graphing part of it.
+The elegance of the pipe syntax is that we can first pass the dataset through a series of `dplyr` operations - filtering and mutating etc. - and then pipe that modified dataset directly into our plotting commands.
 We'll see more of that in coming Code Clubs (and Exercise 3)!

 ### Exercise 2